David Meyler: Retirement

 On 30 August 2019, Meyler announced his retirement from professional football.

 Coaching

 On 6 March 2023, Meyler joined the academy staff at Hull City as a casual Under-15s coach.
+In July 2024 he was promoted to assistant manager of the club's U18 side.
+On 30 May 2025, he was named assistant manager of League of Ireland club Cork City under newly appointed manager Gerard Nash.

 International career

 Meyler made his international debut in Cork for the Republic of Ireland U21 team in a 1–1 draw against Germany in February 2009.
 He had been selected for the Republic of Ireland senior squad when his first knee injury struck, forcing him to withdraw.

 On 1 September 2012, Meyler was called up to the Republic of Ireland senior squad.
 He had been called up to the squad as a replacement for Darron Gibson who took a break from international football following Ireland's disappointing Euro 2012 campaign.
 He made his senior international debut in a 4–1 win over Oman at Craven Cottage on 11 September 2012.
-He represented the national team at 2016 Euro, where they lost to France in round of 16.
+He represented the national team at 2016 European Championship, where they lost to France in round of 16.